cheqd/cheqd-node/docs/pool_connection.md

 ## Base connection workflow:
 * Generate keys or restore them from mnemonic string.
 Useful methods here [`indy_cheqd_keys_add_random`](#indy_cheqd_keys_add_random) or [`indy_cheqd_keys_add_from_mnemonic`](#indy_cheqd_keys_add_from_mnemonic).
-* Add configuration about pool, by calling [`indy_cheqd_pool_add`](#indy_cheqd_pool_add) THe real connection will be created only when request or txn will be sent.
+* Add configuration about pool, by calling [`indy_cheqd_pool_add`](#indy_cheqd_pool_add)

+The real connection will be created only when request or txn will be sent.